Variational Monte Carlo#

 \[ D = \int |\Psi(x,y,z)|^2 dx dy dz \]

 These are both three-dimensional integrals and so it’s possible to still compute them reasonably using a deterministic approach on a grid.
 Later on in this assignment, we will have to switch to a Monte Carlo approach.
-To compute an integral, we need to (for each integral) to use the integrate function below and implement an approprite integrand function (using the spherical coordinates Jacobian that we’ve started you with)
+To compute an integral, we need to (for each integral) to use the integrate function below and implement an appropriate integrand function (using the spherical coordinates Jacobian that we’ve started you with)

 def integrand(r, theta, phi, p_pos, params):